 How To Get The Popsicle Out of The Mold:

 Now, the timing of how long it takes for them to come out of the mold for different recipes might be different.
-However, while I found that this method usually works for most of the recipes I tried, I recommend keeping a close eye on your popsicles as you apply it in your kitchen.
+So the best thing to do is to keep a close eye on as it is in the water bath to make sure that it is not melting.

 - 3 tablespoons maple syrup